From Smart Homes to Smart Businesses: Solar’s Part

 Historically, environmentally friendly upgrades have proven unprofitable.
-However, solar power can change that for business in the most revolutionary way seen since the capping and trading of emissions.
+However, solar power can change that for businesses in the most revolutionary way since the capping and trading of emissions.

-Successful businesses have a current status that alines with their goals.
+Successful businesses have a current status that aligns with their goals.
 The transition to becoming an environmentally friendly organization requires a fundamental shift in the infrastructure and ecosystem of an organization.

 Solar financing for businesses comes from building ownership, not the business’s finances, as one might assume.
 Therefore, unlike most residential solar installations, creditworthiness is only a determining factor for 501 (c)(3) non-profits, making solar viable for many businesses.
 Businesses that own the building can write-off 100 percent of solar expenses in the first year.

 Commercial solar makes sense for most businesses with steady cash flow and building ownership: namely chiropractors, dentists, orthodontists, medical businesses, and law practices.

 The Solar-Powered Infrastructure is Not, However, for All Businesses

 - Prospects must own the building to qualify.